 Performance Comparison

 The sections below contain information on the Stokke's performance during testing for each metric.
-The score from each individual metric influences the overall score.
-Extra emphasis is placed on ease of use and maneuverability for this category.

 Ease of Use